 After all, two heads are better than one, right?

 Other benefits are that it enhances team building, and it reminds team members that everyone has unique ideas to offer to the team.

 What Are The 4 Rules Of Brainstorming?

 Brainstorming rules are essential because they help guide discussion and ensure everyone has a fair shot at being heard during the brainstorming session.

 - Focus on quantity, not quality

-- Don’t criticize until it’s time to prioritize
+- Don’t criticize any bad idea until it’s time to prioritize

 - Encourage big ideas